Josephson diode and spin-valve effects on the surface of altermagnet CrSb: Introduction

 As possible physical mechanisms of JDE, Cooper pairs can acquire a finite momentum and give rise to a diode effect in superconductors with strong spin-orbit coupling~\cite{JDE16,JDE17,JDE18}.
 In paramagnetic and centrosymmetric Dirac semimetal NiTe$_2$, the finite momentum pairing results from the momentum shift of topological surface states under an in-plane magnetic field due to the spin-momentum locking~\cite{JDE,aunite}.
 In superconducting heterostructures with non-coplanar magnetization textures, breaking the magnetization reversal symmetry can result in the direct coupling between the magnetic moment and the supercurrent, and, therefore, in the Josephson diode effect~\cite{buzdin2008,buzdin2009,linder2014,bergeret2017,buzdin2017,ajam2024}.

-Also, the Josephson diode effect is typically observable for Josephson spin-valves (JSV), where the ferromagnetic multilayer~\cite{valve1,valve2} is sandwiched between two superconducting electrodes in vertical~\cite{reverse,jsv1,jsv2,jsv3,jsv4,krasnov,jsv6,jsv7} or planar geometries~\cite{golubov}.
+The Josephson diode effect is typically observable for Josephson spin-valves (JSV), where the ferromagnetic multilayer~\cite{valve1,valve2} is sandwiched between two superconducting electrodes in vertical~\cite{reverse,jsv1,jsv2,jsv3,jsv4,krasnov,jsv6,jsv7} or planar geometries~\cite{golubov}.
 While in conventional Josephson junctions supercurrent is modulated by magnetic flux, in a Josephson spin valve it is mainly controlled by the relative orientation of magnetic layers, giving rise to the critical current asymmetry and reversal.
-A Josephson spin valve can also be realized on the surface of the proximized magnetic topological semimetal~\cite{infgt}.
-Spin-polarized surface states and a ferromagnetic bulk can be considered as two spin-polarized layers~\cite{valve1,valve2}, so the magnetic topological materials demonstrate spin-valve transport properties~\cite{timnal,cosi,bite,gete}.
-The Josephson spin-valve behavior has recently been observed in Nb-Mn$_3$Ge-Nb junctions containing a single interlayer of the topological chiral antiferromagnet Mn$_3$Ge~\cite{jsv5}.
+The magnetic topological materials demonstrate spin-valve transport properties~\cite{timnal,cosi,bite,gete}, since the spin-polarized surface states and the ferromagnetic bulk constitute two spin-polarized systems.
+Thus, JSV can also be realized on the surface of the proximized magnetic topological semimetal~\cite{infgt}.
+Also, the Josephson spin-valve behavior has recently been observed in Nb-Mn$_3$Ge-Nb junctions containing a single interlayer of the topological chiral antiferromagnet Mn$_3$Ge~\cite{jsv5}.

 The Josephson diode effect has recently been predicted for junctions incorporating altermagnets~\cite{AMJDE1,alter_supercond_review1,AMJDE2,AMJDE3}.
 Experimental investigations of the Josephson current asymmetry can be conveniently performed for CrSb, which has recently been identified as a new altermagnetic metal through spin-integrated soft X-ray angular-resolved photoelectron spectroscopy (SX-ARPES)~\cite{ARPES1_CrSb}.
 In contrast to the well-known altermagnet MnTe~\cite{satoru,Dichroism,MnTe_SO}, spin-orbit coupling plays a minor role in the low energy band structure in CrSb, so the altermagnetism is well defined and characterized by non-relativistic spin-group symmetries~\cite{ARPES2_CrSb}.
 Also, CrSb metal is of high bulk conductance even at low temperatures, which facilitates fabrication of transparent SN interfaces for the altermagnetic-based proximity devices in comparison with the semiconductor MnTe~\cite{esin_physicaB2025}.